 Pick images that best represent you

 You may send us images of your choice but most artists have us suggest the 8 images and order to list them in and then we work together to agree upon the best final lineup and order.

 We look for iconic images that best represent you with lasting visual value rather than your most recent masterpiece.
 Our goal is to draw visitors to YOUR site.
 We will rename images with artist-name and some descriptive text that describes the image for example Ann-Smith-red-nude.jpg.

 96% give us Full ACCESS to select images for site & blog while 4% prefer ONLY SENT, images they send us.

 The most important things that create strong Organic Search engine optimization are real text on the page.

-The bio/statement text, the descriptive image names, the categories selected as well as the other artists on the site all contribute to search results.
+The bio/statement text, descriptive image names and categories selected as well as all the other artists on the site contribute to strong search results.